jcawley5/kyma-local-dev/readme.md

 # About

 This repo provides an example showing how to setup a local development environment for building nodejs serverless functions, based on [Kubeless](https://kubeless.io/), to be deployed on [Kyma](https://kyma-project.io/).
-Deployments are automated using a git action which builds a deployment.yaml which is then deployed to the Kyma cluster.
+Deployments can then be automated using a git action which builds a deployment.yaml that is then deployed to the Kyma cluster.

-## Deployment via git action.

-After cloning the repo, within github choose `Settings` -> `Secrets` and add the secret `KUBE_CONFIG_DATA` and place a base64 encoded version of your clusters kubeconfig which can be performed by using `https://www.base64encode.org/` or via cli tools.
-This of course could be automated by relying on the cli tools of your cloud provider.

-The parameters for deployment are defined within the `package.json` of the function within the `buildParameters` object.
-Also important is the `name` and `main` defined in the package.json.
-This `name` must match the folder name of the function, in this case `examplefn`.
-The `main` property is used to determine the actually function defintion, in this case `main.js`.

 ## Local Development - Kubeless